Today in Blue Jays history:

 We had a couple of posts on the trade:

 In parts of 3 seasons, Gose had hit .234/.301/.332 with 34 steals.
 Travis was blocked from the majors by Ian Kinsler, so the Tigers really didn’t have a place for him.

-2018 was his first, at least relatively, injury-free season.
-It didn’t go great, hitting .232/.272/.381 in a career-high 103 games.
+2018 was his first, at least relatively, injury free season.
+It didn’t go great.
+He hit .232/.272/.381 in, a career high, 103 games.
 It has us questioning his future with the team, considering we seem to be loaded with infield prospects.

-The trade was a winner for the Jays, but it would be so much better if Travis could have stayed healthy.
+It has turned out to be a good trade, but it would be so much better if Travis could have stayed healthy.